 A few beautiful big clean waves came through.
 Simeon Glasson (AUS) appears to be a bit of a port tack specialist, regularly selecting the best set waves and tearing them apart.
 Simeon’s best wave saw him open with a searing cutback on the first section, then gathering for an under the lip speed turn, followed by another powerful closing hit.
 Nicolas Recordan (CHI), competing in both the Masters and Pro divisions was a worthy adversary.
 He knows this wave well, and impressed the judges with clean critical riding.
 Nicolas didn’t quite match Simeon’s power and speed, but was very good nonetheless.
 Felipe Lamanuzzi (ARG) mostly sails on lakes in Argentina, but has become a solid wave sailor competing on the South American portion of the IWT, placing well both in Peru and Chile.
-Felipe sailed a strong competition, and will take home 3rd place in the Masters division.
+Felipe sailed a strong competition, and will take home third place in the Masters division.

 The Open (Amateur) Final saw conditions ramp up a notch.
 The waves seemed to be a bit more consistent, and the wind came in stronger as well.
 Cote Priewer (CHI) continued his dominating run through the bracket, putting in a very solid performance to take the win.
 Cote looked like one of the pros with power carves and aerials to match.
 It was not a walk through for Cote however, with both Thibaut Imbert (FRA) and Roberto Carrasco (CHI) finding set waves and racking up the points.
-Roberto was pushing hard and pulled a couple nice aerials securing his second place position, while Thibaut had some solid carving turns on a set wave to finish in third.
+Roberto was pushing hard and pulled a couple of nice aerials securing his second place position, while Thibaut had some solid carving turns on a set wave to finish in third.

 Pro Men Final

 These top riders exploded at the opening buzzer.
-The first 60 seconds of this heat saw every rider coming in on bomb sets matching turns with aerials.
+The first 60 seconds of this heat saw every rider coming in on bomb sets, matching turns with aerials.
 The opening exchange set the tone for the rest of the 28 minute final.
 Antoine Martin (GPE) started with a fast wall linking a couple power turns with a very critical and perfectly executed goiter.
 Federico Morisio (ITA) found a perfect set wave hitting 2 big aerials to go along with perfectly timed pocket turns.
 Diego Fabres (CHI) and Morgan Noireaux (HAW) matched each other with nice running waves and good turns to score just behind Federico and Diego.
 The rest of the heat was back and forth with each rider pushing to one up the other.
-Morgan put on a vertical turning display of riding that is hard to match, but he was unable to land any of his moves.
-Diego chose nice peeling waves allowing him some of the most radical cutbacks of the contest, but also fell just short, missing on his Taka attempt.
+Morgan put on a vertical turning display of riding that was hard to match, but he was unable to land any of his moves.
+Diego chose nice peeling waves allowing him some of the most radical cutbacks of the contest, but also fell just short, missing on his taka attempt.
 The day belonged to Antoine, sailing just a bit more radically than the others.
 Federico, with the perfect heat strategy, connecting long waves with many well timed hits secured him second place, while Diego and Morgan rounded out third and fourth position.

 The formal closing presentation event will be hosted tonight by the Hotel Surazo in its stunning beachfront, open fire lounge and bar area under the stars.
-We are excited to all be together and celebrate the achievements of the riders and the successful conclusion of the second event on this years International Windsurfing Tour.
+We are excited to all be together and celebrate the achievements of the riders and the successful conclusion of the second event on this year’s International Windsurfing Tour.

 The results here mean that overall rankings are starting to form up in each division.
 For the Pro Men it is clear that Antoine Martin is taking a blistering big early lead with two first places.
 He is very, very strong but international touring competition can be a long and hard road.
-Apart from the incredible high standard and depth of talent to compete amongst, there are many things that can go wrong on tour including airlines losing your luggage (Morgan has lost equipment in 3 recent trips that have affected his results), sickness (two years ago Maria Andres was very sick with a mystery bug in Peru) and injury (Camille Juban has missed the first two events this year due to injury).
+Apart from the incredible high standard and depth of talent to compete amongst, there are many things that can go wrong on tour including airlines losing your luggage (Morgan has lost equipment on three recent trips that have affected his results), illness (two years ago Maria Andres was very sick with a mystery bug in Peru) and injury (Camille Juban has missed the first two events this year due to injury).
 With so many variables, achieving two top spots from the first two events is a major achievement for Antoine Martin.

 The point is clear, it’s tough to win on the IWT any year with so many variables and challenges, but it is especially tough this year, with so many top riders gunning for the overall US$50,000 prize.

 The Amateur division has been renamed the Open division for the IWT.
 So far no Open division riders have competed in both Japan and Chile so there are no overall results forming up here yet.
-This will change dramatically with Pistol and Baja as many Open riders will compete in both and then get pumped up for one more in either Peru and or Maui.
-The Open division also only needs 3 event results to count towards overall.
-This will create a very competitive field with many more riders being able to reach the full competitive total of 3 event results.
+This will change dramatically with Pistol and Baja as many Open riders will compete in both, and then get pumped up for one more in either Peru and or Maui.
+The Open division also only needs three event results to count towards overall.
+This will create a very competitive field with many more riders being able to reach the full competitive total of three event results.

 Photos by Chris Caromaisson